mastercomfig/hud-db/README.md

 ```

 You can upload the images in any format in your PR.
 A bot will automatically transform them to the correct format upon merge, and optimize them as well.
 GIFs/animated images are not supported but may be in the future.
 Use YouTube links for videos.

+You can also use WebP directly.
+[Squoosh](https://squoosh.app/) may be a helpful tool for converting your images to WebP.
+This will also give you more control over the conversion and quaality of your images.

 There is no hard limit for how many resources you have, but an ideal soft limit would be around 10 to 20 images.
 This is to ensure that the repo doesn't become too bloated as more HUDs are added.